streamingfast/substreams/docs/tutorials/ethereum/exploring-ethereum/map_block_meta_module.md

 - `substreams.yaml`: specifies the Substreams manifest.
 - `map_block_meta`: specifies the module to execute.
 Since the Ethereum Explorer application contains several modules, it is necessary to specify which one you want to execute.
 - `--start-block 17712040`: specifies the starting block (i.e. the block where Substreams will start streaming).
 - `--stop-block +1`: specifies how many blocks after the starting block should be considered.
-In this example, `+3` means that the streaming will start at `17712040` and finish at `17712043`.
+In this example, `+1` means that the streaming will start at `17712040` and finish at `17712041` (just one block).

 As you can see, the output is formatted as JSON, and the `@data` field contains the actual output Protobuf of the module (`BlockMeta`).